lxhstark/DCM_simulaiton_and_analysis/README.md

 The algorithm to simulate DCM is described in the paper [Directed Random Graphs withGiven Degree Distributions](https://arxiv.org/pdf/1207.2475.pdf)(Ningyuan Chen and Mariana Olvera-Cravioto,July 12, 2012).
 And the [codes](https://github.com/leahwu/DCM_simulaiton_and_analysis/tree/master/codes)(Python) are mainly implemented by [networkx package](https://networkx.github.io/documentation/networkx-1.11/).

+The research is conducted with the guidance from Professor [Mariana Olvera-Cravioto](http://olvera.ieor.berkeley.edu/).
+The github contents are created by Luhuan Wu and Xiaohui Li.

-Lastly, we would like to extend our sincere gratitude to our project supervisor, Professor [Mariana Olvera-Cravioto](http://olvera.ieor.berkeley.edu/).
+Lastly, we would like to express our sincere gratitude to our nice project supervisor professor Mariana.

 ## Description of files: